medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 6. **If the patient is registered as on leave in the EPR, the notification is sent when the patient starts (&#39;START leave&#39;) or finishes (&#39;END leave&#39;) their leave (at home).** Leave notifications is only sent when the patient is registered as being on leave at home.
 In case of a double admission,leave should therefore not trigger a leave notification.
 Leave notifications should not activate care services in the municipality unless otherwise agreed.

 7. **If an incorrect registration has happened, which has caused an incorrect electronic notification, a correction or cancellation must be sent on the following principles:**
-  a.
-If a notification has been sent because of wrongly entered personal identification number (CPR) or wrong choice of hospital stay, a cancellation is sent.
+  * If a notification has been sent because of wrongly entered personal identification number (CPR) or wrong choice of hospital stay, a cancellation is sent.

-  b.
-If a notification with the wrongly stated hospital department or time of stay is sent, a correction is sent, i.e. a new correct notification that replaces previous notifications.
+  * If a notification with the wrongly stated hospital department or time of stay is sent, a correction is sent, i.e. a new correct notification that replaces previous notifications.
 A cancellation is not sent prior to the correction.
 8. **No specific transfer notification is used.** A requirement is made that new notifications with &#39;START hospital stay&#39; is sent from the hospital, which the patient is transferred **to**, either if it is in the same region or another region.
 No notification is sent from the hospital, which the patient is transferred **from**

 9. **Discharge to hospice**
 Same flow as for transfer to another hospital in the same or another region is used.
 Hospice sends &#39;START hospital stay – admission&#39; when the patient arrives.

 # Use cases